CristinaRuth/cristina-ruth/src/drafts/low-risk-legacy-system-modernization-strategies.md

 1. The 4 main challenges of modernizing systems.

+1. How these challenges exist for *any* major change, not exclusively on legacy system modernization.

 1. The 5 strategies to address these 4 challenges.

 1. The 5 steps to apply the 5 strategies.